dev-scripts/contact-api-mysql-auth-jwt/README.md

 ## .NET 7 Contact Web API 🔒 Authorization with JSON Web Tokens (JWT)

-Created simple CRUD web API to store the contact detils of users in MySQL databse.
+Created simple CRUD web API to store the contact details of users in MySQL database.
 Contact API is protected with JSON Web Tokens (JWT).
 ## Install tool globally
 `dotnet tool install --global dotnet-ef` Install EF tool globally if you don't have.